The Red Wall Rock Climbing

 From the Zinn Overlook, take a faint trail to the right, through the woods, and down hill.
 The trail will descend rapidly passing a small talus field that ends just before the North edge of the Red Wall several hundred yards down hill.
 The Red Wall is divided into two sectors.
 You first encounter the "Drill" routes on the right and further downhill lie the approach pitches to the main wall.
 The easiest way to start on the main wall is to follow a simple approach pitch on the right and off the trail below the best obvious climbing.
 Alternatively, three superb 5.11 and 5.12 approach pitches can be used to gain the base ledge at 65 ft.
 The "Drill" routes are approached from the cut at the right end of the crag, via a small scramble to some trees at the base.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Red Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Red Wall:

 Featured Route For The Red Wall

 Cornered Rats 5.11b 6c 23 VIII- 23 E3 5c CO

 : ... : The Red Wall